mnogu/gatling-kafka/README.md

 ### Creating a jar file

-Install sbt if you don't have and create a jar file:
+Install sbt if you don't have, and create a jar file:

     $ sbt assembly